Shinzo Abe: 2014 general election

-In November 2014, while Abe was attending the APEC forum meeting in the PRC and the G20 Summit in Australia, rumors began appearing in the press that he was planning to call a snap election in the event that he decided to delay the second stage of the consumption tax increase.
+In November 2014, while Abe was attending the APEC forum meeting in China and the G20 Summit in Australia, rumors began appearing in the press that he was planning to call a snap election in the event that he decided to delay the second stage of the consumption tax increase.
 It was speculated that Abe planned to do this to "reset" Diet business after it had become gridlocked due to the fallout from ministerial resignations in October, or because the political situation would be less favorable to re-election in 2015 and 2016.

-On 17 November GDP figures were released that showed Japan had fallen into recession as per the two-quarters of negative growth following the first stage of the consumption tax rise in April.
+On 17 November, GDP figures were released that showed Japan had fallen into recession as per the two-quarters of negative growth following the first stage of the consumption tax rise in April.
 Abe held a press conference on 21 November and announced that he was delaying the rise in the consumption tax by 18 months, from October 2015 to April 2017, and calling a snap general election for 14 December.
 Abe described the election as the "Abenomics Dissolution" and asked the voters to pass judgment on his economic policies.
 Abe's popularity fell slightly with the announcement and he declared that he would resign if his coalition did not win a simple majority, though analysts agreed this was highly unlikely due to the weak state of the opposition.
 The opposition parties attempted to field a united front in opposition to Abe's policies, but found themselves divided on them.

-In the elections, the LDP won 291 seats, a loss of 3, but the Komeito gained 4 to win 35.
+In the 2014 general election, the LDP won 291 seats, a loss of 3, but the Komeito gained 4 to win 35.
 Therefore, the governing coalition maintained its two-thirds majority in a slightly reduced lower house of 475.

-Third term as prime minister (2014–2017)
+Third Cabinet (2014–2017)

-On 24 December 2014 Abe was re-elected to the position of Prime Minister by the House of Representatives.
+On 24 December 2014, Abe was re-elected to the position of prime minister by the House of Representatives.
 The only change he made when introducing his third cabinet was replacing defense minister Akinori Eto, who was also involved in a political funding controversy, with Gen Nakatani.
 In his February policy speech, as the Cabinet weathered a Moritomo Gakuen school scandal, Abe called upon the new Diet to enact "most drastic reforms since the end of World War II" in the sectors of the economy, agriculture, healthcare and others.